Augusten Burroughs: Education and writing career

 Robison obtained a GED at age 17.
 At age 18, living on his own in Boston, he legally changed his name to Augusten Xon Burroughs.
 He later enrolled at Holyoke Community College in Holyoke, Massachusetts, as a pre-med student, dropping out before the end of the first semester.
 He decided to settle in New York City and worked for a Manhattan-based advertising company.
 In 1996, he sought treatment for alcoholism at a rehabilitation center in Minnesota before returning to Manhattan.

 Some of Burroughs' childhood experiences were chronicled in his successful first memoir, Running with Scissors (2002), which was later made into a film by the same name.

 In addition to Scissors, Burroughs penned a second memoir, Dry (2003), about his experience during and after treatment for alcoholism.
 It was followed by two collections of memoir essays, Magical Thinking (2003) and Possible Side Effects (2006).
 His first novel, Sellevision, was published in 2000.

 Burroughs' writing focuses on subjects such as advertising, psychiatrists, religious families, and home shopping networks.
 It has appeared in publications such as The New York Times, House & Garden, BlackBook, New York, The Times, Bark, Attitude, and Out.
 Burroughs writes a monthly column for Details.
 Early in his career, he was a regular commentator on National Public Radio's Morning Edition.

 In 2005, Universal Studios and Red Wagon Productions bought the rights to a film based on a then-unreleased memoir about Burroughs' relationship with his father.
 The book, called A Wolf at the Table, was released on April 29, 2008.

 In October 2009, Burroughs released You Better Not Cry: Stories for Christmas, a book of short Christmas stories based on true events that occurred during his childhood.

 In 2012, Burroughs released This Is How, a book of advice and memoirs.

 In 2016, Burroughs released Lust & Wonder: A Memoir, a memoir about his life after rehab, and his relationships prior to and leading to his husband, Schelling.

-Burroughs released his latest book, Toil & Trouble: A Memoir, in October 2019.
+Burroughs released Toil & Trouble: A Memoir, in October 2019.
 The work details his experience coming out as "a witch" and moving from his apartment in New York City into a mansion in Connecticut with his husband.

-Burroughs' books are published by St. Martin's Press and Picador.
+The above books were published by St. Martin's Press and Picador.

+He published a children's book in 2023, My Little Thief, which was illustrated by Bonnie Lui and published by Christy Ottaviano Books.